Kitchen Nightmares: Production

-The show was produced by ITV Studios America and Optomen, in association with A. Smith & Co.
+The original run of the show was produced by ITV Studios America and Optomen, in association with A. Smith & Co.
 Productions, with Arthur Smith, Kent Weed, and Patricia Llewellyn serving as executive producers.

 In the UK, the series is broadcast under the name Kitchen Nightmares USA and Ramsay's Kitchen Nightmares USA on Channel 4, which also produced the original British version.
 It is broadcast under this name to avoid confusion with the original British version.
 British airings of the American show feature an alternate soundtrack and mix, with less prominent musical stings, wild music, a lower level of vocal compression, and a different narrator to the American broadcast.
 It also airs uncensored, when shown after the watershed.
 Reruns, along with the British series, are frequently shown on BBC America.

-On May 15, 2023, Fox announced that it would revive the series after a 10-year absence.
+On May 15, 2023, Fox announced that it would revive the series, with production being assumed by Studio Ramsay Global in association with Fox Alternative Entertainment.
 Ramsay and his crew were spotted at several restaurants in the New York metropolitan area through the spring and summer of 2023.
 Some locations include a restaurant in Wayne, a pizzeria in Dumont, a bar and grill in Asbury Park, and a cafe in Saugerties.

 Season 8 premiered on September 25, 2023.

-In November 2024, Fox announced a midseason run of episodes that will premiere on January 7, 2025; the first half of the season will be billed as Kitchen Nightmares: Road to Super Bowl LIX as a cross promotion for Fox's broadcast of the game, featuring a focus on restaurants in its host city of New Orleans, and guest appearances by National Football League players and personalities.
-The second half of the season will feature locations in Austin and Houston, Texas.
+In November 2024, Fox announced a ninth season premiering on January 7, 2025; the season featured restaurants in the Austin, Houston, and New Orleans areas.
+The first half of the season served as a cross-promotion for Fox's broadcast of Super Bowl LIX from New Orleans, and featured local restaurants and guest appearances by National Football League players and personalities.